zriyansh/signoz.io/blog/2024-01-03-llm-observability.md

 SigNoz is also open-source, and if you’re using OpenTelemetry and SigNoz, your entire observability stack will be open-source.

-Now that you understand why LLM observability is important, let’s get started with the demo.
+Enough context, now let’s get started with the demo.

 ## Prerequisites